ashusao/PCRL/README.md

 # Description
 This repository is the implementation of the project "Reinforcement Learning-based Placement of Charging Stations in Urban Road Networks" by Leonie von Wahl, Nicolas Tempelmeier, Ashutosh Sao and Elena Demidova.
 In this project, we train a model with Deep Q Network Reinforcement Learning to place charging stations in a road network.

-**We will upload the code at acceptance of the corresponding paper.
-We apologize for any inconvenience.**

 # Installation
 We use [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3) as Reinforcement training framework.
 Moreover, we use [Gym](https://github.com/openai/gym) to create the RL environment and [OSMnx](https://github.com/gboeing/osmnx) to work with road networks.
 We use Python 3.8.10.